beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 ```

-## 5. Parallel Breadth-First Search (BFS) within Tornado
+## 5. Parallel Breadth-First Search (BFS) within TornadoVM

-The following code shows the core method for the parallel BFS using Tornado.
+The following code shows the core method for the parallel BFS using TornadoVM.
 Note that the only two annotations needed are in the loops to indicate a 2D kernel on the GPU.

 This algorithm receives an input adjacency matrix and an array with the current depth (depth per level in a graph)